secureblue/secureblue.dev/content/FAQ.md

 ### [On secureblue half of my CPU cores are gone.
 Why is this?](#smt)
 {: #smt}

 `mitigations=auto,nosmt` is set on secureblue.
 This means that if your CPU is vulnerable to attacks that utilize [Simultaneous Multithreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading), SMT will be disabled.
+There are several other kargs secureblue sets that may also trigger this behavior, including `nosmt=force`, and `l1tf=full,force`.

 ### [How do I install software?](#software)
 {: #software}